What to Wear Skiing: Women’s Ski Apparel Guide

 There’s no doubt that getting into skiing takes some investment.
 Quality women’s ski apparel is pricey, but once you buy the right gear, it will last you for years.

-The Patagonia Insulated Powder Town Jacket is the best winter jacket I’ve ever owned and I wear it skiing all the time.
-The outer layer is durable and waterproof while the inner insulation keeps you warm and dry and wicks away sweat.
-The hood is also helmet-compatible, which is convenient for those extra windy days and the pit zips allow for quick ventilation on warmer afternoons.
+The Patagonia Insulated Powder Town Jacket is the my favorite ski jacket I’ve owned.
+The outer layer is durable and waterproof while the lightweight inner insulation keeps you warm and dry and wicks away sweat.
+It’s not too bulky or thick, so I can layer underneath without feeling restricted, and the pit zips allow for quick ventilation on warmer afternoons.
+The hood is helmet-compatible, which is convenient for those extra windy days.

 Ski Pants